dhirenchotwani/GuardMyFiles/README.md

 # WatchMyFiles
-A basic C# console Application which enables the user to make the system monitor selected directories while the user is away.
-Iiiit also notifies users via a normal Text Message about the activity that occurred in the directory which is being monitored.
+A basic C# (WPF- Windows Presentation Foundation) Application which enables the user to make the system monitor selected directories while the user is away.
+It also notifies users via a normal Text Message about the activity that occurred in the directory which is being monitored.

 How to run this Particular Project